 3. Use Colors to Limit Cross-Contamination

 Visual cues can help limit cross-contamination resulting from simple or careless mistakes.
 The AlphaPette product line is red, so the pipettors stick out.
-Buy one set for radioactive work, the cold room, the cell culture room or your own work.
-Whenever you see a red pipettor in a location where it shouldn’t be, you will quickly know it needs to be cleaned.
+Buy one set for radioactive work, the cold room, the cell culture room, or your own work.
+Whenever you see a red pipettor in a location where it shouldn’t be, you will quickly know it needs decontamination with a cleaning solution.

 4. Choose an Autoclavable Option